Step 2: Evaluate Client Connectivity

 High-security zones are frequently separated by a firewall that limits communication to and from other networks.

-If the high-security zone has only limited communication with the core network, but it has enough computers to meet the KMS activation threshold, the high-security zone has a local KMS host.
+If the high-security zone has only limited communication with the central network, but it has enough computers to meet the KMS activation threshold, the high-security zone has a local KMS host.
 This KMS host is activated by telephone.

-If the high-security zone has only limited communication with the core network, but it does not have enough computers to meet the KMS activation threshold, use MAK activation.
+If the high-security zone has only limited communication with the central network, but it does not have enough computers to meet the KMS activation threshold, use MAK activation.
 Each computer can be activated independently with Microsoft by telephone.

-|Firewalls between networks need to allow TCP 1688 RPC traffic to the KMS host from the client, and they must allow a stateful response from the KMS host to the client.|
+Firewalls between networks need to allow TCP 1688 RPC traffic to the KMS host from the client, and they must allow a stateful response from the KMS host to the client.

 MAK Proxy activation enabled with VAMT is also possible in the high-security zone scenario.
 Because the computers in the high-security zone do not have Internet access, VAMT can discover them by using Active Directory, the computer name, an IP address, or membership in a workgroup.
 VAMT uses WMI to install MAK product keys and CIDs and to retrieve status on MAK clients.
 Because this traffic is not allowed through the firewall, you must have a local VAMT host in the high-security zone.
 For more information, see Volume Activation Management Tool (VAMT) Overview.

 Some users in an organization may be in remote locations or may travel to many locations.
 This scenario is common for roaming clients, such as the computers of sales people or other users who work offsite, but not at branch locations.
-This scenario can also apply to remote branch office locations that have no connection or an intermittent connection to the core network.
+This scenario can also apply to remote branch office locations that have no connection or an intermittent connection to the central network.

 Figure 4 illustrates the activation options that are available for disconnected computers.